Wurlitzer theatre organs in the United Kingdom

 The second Wurlitzer theatre organ to be opened in Great Britain was at the Palace Cinema in Tottenham, North London.
 This instrument was inaugurated on 6 April 1925.
 Like the Beer Wurlitzer it was a 2-manual, 6-rank instrument.
 This organ is now located at Rye College in East Sussex.

 The Trocadero Elephant and Castle Wurlitzer was the largest organ ever shipped to the UK, installed in 1930 for the grand opening of the 3,400-seater cinema.

 The Blackpool Opera House organ of 1939, designed by Horace Finch, was the last new Wurlitzer to be installed in the UK.
 The Granada, Kingston also received a Wurlitzer in or around 1939, but most of this came from an earlier installation in Edinburgh.
 This was the last Wurlitzer installation to be opened, with Reginald Dixon at the console.

 Wurlitzers made regular radio broadcasts via the BBC, becoming stars themselves beside their organists.
 The more famous of these organs were at the Empire Cinema, London, and the Tower Ballroom, Blackpool, the latterly most regularly played by Reginald Dixon creating what became known as the "Blackpool sound".
+In the late 1960s the BBC acquired a Wurlitzer from the Empress Ballroom Blackpool, which was installed as the new BBC Theatre Organ at the BBC Playhouse studios in Manchester until the studios closed in 1986.
+It was introduced on 12 November 1970 as a gala performance edition of The Organist Entertains by Robin Richmond, with performances by Ernest Broadbent, Reginald Dixon and Reginald Porter Brown.

 Many Wurlitzer organs have survived and are installed in private homes, town halls, concert halls and ballrooms throughout the country.
 The Cinema Organ Society has an extensive list of British cinema organs.